 What Are Mass Nouns? (with Examples)

-What Are Mass Nouns? (with Examples)A mass noun (or non-countable noun or noncount noun as it's also known) is a noun without a plural form.
+Mass NounsA mass noun (or non-countable noun or noncount noun as it's also known) is a noun without a plural form.

 A mass noun is one that cannot be counted.
 For example:

-Examples of Mass NounsMost mass nouns come under one of these categories:
+More Examples of Mass NounsNon-countable nouns usually fall into one of the following categories:

 |Concept||gallantry, morality, information, aptitude, patience|